Blind Verse

 we remain here for a month, retinas

-would die and we would spend our last days dark
+would die and we would spend our last days dark.

 I clicked off the lights and laughter erupted.